143 Cognitive Science Building

 All entering students are assumed to have basic prerequisite knowledge, and a list of basic readings will be provided to incoming students.
 Students who do not have this background can acquire it through self-study in the summer preceding arrival at UC San Diego or by taking self-paced study courses or relevant undergraduate courses at UC San Diego.

-Laboratory Rotations (Cognitive Science 290).
+Laboratory Rotations (COGS 290).
 A total of three quarters of laboratory rotations in at least two different faculty laboratories are required.
 Each rotation is for one to two full quarters as required by the faculty laboratory.
 All rotations should be completed by the end of fall quarter of the second year.

 Students can meet this requirement in the following ways: